sarbagyakafle/sarbagyakafle.github.io/wordplay.md

 I wonder:<br>
 When they stole the statue of Buddha,<br>
-What portion of eight-fold right ways<br>
+What portion of eight-fold paths<br>
 Did they smuggle? <br>
 If they had managed any, <br>
 Did they trap them in the same glass cage? <br>